Who Signs What? A guide for signature seekers

 - Degree Applications: Your adviser and chair of the department.
 Do not leave this until the last minute!

 - Degree Audits: see your adviser for analysis of your degree audit.
 The department chair or his or her delegate may act as the degree audit officer.
-Discrepancies must be approved departmentally and forwarded to the Registrar's Office.
+Discrepancies must be approved departmentally and forwarded to the University Registrar's Office.

 - Major/Minor Declarations: your new adviser and the chair of the department.